Nina Lauber-Thommesen

 About

-Nina Lauber-Thommesen is an independent Norwegian arbitrator based in Geneva, Switzerland.
+Nina Lauber-Thommesen is an independent arbitrator based in Geneva, Switzerland.

-The strength of her expertise and breadth of knowledge comes from a unique combination of Nordic legal background, extensive practice in Switzerland and with Swiss law, and solid experience in international dispute resolution.
-She has acted as arbitrator, party representative and tribunal secretary in a wide range of cases and industries, with particular focus on construction, energy, joint ventures and industrial cooperation, M&A, banking and finance, agency and distribution, sales contracts, licencing agreements and sports related disputes.
+The strength of her expertise and breadth of knowledge comes from a unique combination of Nordic legal background (Norwegian bar), extensive practice in Switzerland and with Swiss law, and solid experience in international dispute resolution.
+She has acted as presiding arbitrator, co-arbitrator, sole arbitrator, and counsel to parties in a wide range of cases and industries, with particular focus on construction, energy, joint ventures and industrial cooperation, M&A, banking and finance, agency and distribution, sales contracts, licencing agreements and sports related disputes.

 Before starting her own practice in 2023, Nina Lauber-Thommesen was Counsel at Lévy Kaufmann-Kohler, a leading international arbitration boutique based in Geneva, Switzerland.
 She joined Lévy Kaufmann-Kohler in 2015 after having obtained an LL.M in International Dispute Settlement (MIDS, Geneva, 2011) and thereafter spent four years in the international arbitration group of Python & Peter, also in Geneva (2011-2015).
 She acquired her first law degree (Master of Laws, 2007) and trained for the Norwegian bar (norsk advokatbevilling) in Bergen, Norway (2010).